Island of Bryan: Resort history

 During the show Island of Bryan, the Baeumlers turn the abandoned resort into Caerula Mar Club, which was initially planned to be completed in mid-May 2019, and opened in June 2019.

 The business established by the Baeumlers by the end of the first season of Island of Bryan is Caerula Mar Club resort.
 Its first season of business was to start in mid-May 2019, but this was delayed until June 2019.
 With the unanticipated delays and travails, opening was pushed back for a summer soft opening and a Phase I grand opening in fall 2019.
 The planned grand opening was 1 November 2019.
 It opened with a snackbar, bar, and restaurant, along with a spa offering massage services.

 At the time of the December 2019 Phase I grand opening, there were 18 hotel suites and six villas in operation on the property, with four dining areas, both fine and casual.
 The opening represented the first new resort on the island in two decades.

 The Robb Report named it one of the 12 best hotels in the Caribbean.
-It was later named on the 2020 Hot List of new hotels for Condé Nast Traveler.
+It was named on the "2020 Hot List" of new hotels by Condé Nast Traveler.

-In March 2020, because of the COVID-19 pandemic, the resort had to close down.
+In March 2020, because of the COVID-19 pandemic, the resort had to close.
 The resort reopened for business in October 2020.
 As a COVID mitigation measure, Caerula Mar started to offer a full resort reservation, to buy out the entire resort, when it reopened.
-Caerula Mar, along with other Bahamian resorts, started to offer on-site COVID-19 SARS-CoV-2 testing to guests in 2021.
+Caerula Mar, along with other Bahamian resorts, started to offer on-site COVID testing to guests in 2021.